LADSoft/OrangeC/doc/adl.md

     </Number>
 ```

 This calculates a relative offset between two points in the output stream.
-This particular example is for 16-bit relative branches on the x86, where the program counter is two bytes before the end of the instruction when the calculation is performed, and the processor takes the relative offset from the end of the instruction.
+This particular example is for 16-bit relative branches on the x64.
+In this case the program counter is two bytes before the end of the instruction when the calculation is performed, and the processor takes the relative offset from the end of the instruction.

 The relative offset is calculated as follows:

-> relative offset = targetvalue-programcounter-relofs;
+> relative offset valiue = targetvalue-(programcounter+relofs);

 so that the relOfs value of two specified in the number means calculate the relative offset from the position in the code that is immediately after the entire instruction coding, including the offset, rather than from the middle of the instruction.

 Here the '-' in the value attribute indicates this number is signed.
 Leaving it out as in previous examples, means the number is signed.